 - Text Editor SDK for Vue

 - Text Editor SDK for Electron (desktop clients)

 Set up credentials

-Below the quick start guide for each client, you'll find the credentials.
+Below the quick start guide, you'll find the client credentials.
 The client ID is the unique public identifieropen in new window for your application.
 You will need it when initializing the Text Editor SDK in your application.
 The code samples in the quick start already contain this client ID.